Monterey Square (Savannah, Georgia): Scudder's Row

 Scudder's Row is a historic row house comprising the five homes from 1 to 9 East Gordon Street in the southeastern residential block of the square.
 They were built between 1852 and 1853 by brothers John and Ephraim Scudder.
-John also built several of the homes on Savannah's Jones Street, which has been described as one of the most charming streets in America.

-Other similar-style row houses exist in Savannah's Gordon Row, McDonough Row and Marshall Row.

 Constituent buildings

 Each building below is in one of the eight blocks around the square composed of four residential "tything" blocks and four civic ("trust") blocks, now known as the Oglethorpe Plan.
 They are listed with construction years where known.